datameshgroup/fusion/docs/api-reference/data-model.md

 - "Service Not Aborted - Reason: Completed – from: \{\{SaleID\}\} - MessageID: \{\{ServiceID\}\}"

+### ExpiryDate

+If present, the date after which the card cannot be used.

+Format is MMYY.

 ### ForceEntryMode

 Used to restrict card presentment to the specified type